Battling Insomnia Due to Covid-19? 8 Simple Tips to Improve the Way You Sleep

 Living in the coronavirus era has brought about a number of significant changes in our lives.
-This includes wearing face masks whenever we’re outdoors, shelved travel plans, no social activities and a new work-from-home culture that has swept the globe.
+This includes wearing face masks whenever we’re outdoors, shelved travel plans, minimal social activities and a new work-from-home culture that has swept the globe.
 Ultimately, this means we have had to make adjustments to our daily routines and if you’re anything like me, one of the downsides of this is a disrupted sleep cycle.

 My relationship with sleep has always been rocky and this goes way back to my university days.
 Granted, my lifestyle wasn’t exactly the best.
 I had many late nights due to schoolwork and my then-active social life.
 I tried multiple ways to combat this problem, including sleeping with the TV playing in the background; tiring myself out with evening workouts; waking up earlier; and so on.
 I also tried sleep aids like Zzzquil, a product that contains melatonin (which helps regulate sleep cycles) and sold in pharmacies in the US.
 It worked.
 Eventually, I didn’t need it anymore after graduating and returning to Singapore.